adonisjs/legacy-docs/3.0/lucid.md

 CRUD is a term used for Create, Read, Update and Delete records from a database table.
 Lucid models offer a handful of convenient methods to make this process easier.

 You store your models inside `app/Model` directory of your application.
-To organise large projects you can also create subdirectories inside this directory.
+To organize large projects you can also create subdirectories inside this directory.

 Let's perform CRUD operations on a Post model which has an associated table called `posts`.